sekwah41/Advanced-Portals/README.md

 https://www.conventionalcommits.org/en/v1.0.0/

+Also if you could, please run `pre-commit run --files ...` or `pre-commit run --all-files` to ensure that the code is formatted correctly.
+You will need to run this command with Java 11 for the java formatter.

 ## Types available
  * **build**: Changes that affect the build system or external dependencies
  * **ci**: Changes to our CI configuration files and scripts